Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 The 2010 Ford Escape is the second-worst-year compact SUV to experience problems and recalls for this generation of Escape.
 According to the NHTSA, the 2010 Escape has received 2,000 complaints, noting problems with speed control and power train components.

-The electronic throttle bodies of the 2010 Ford Escape engines, both the 2.5-liter four-cylinder and 3.0-liter V6, are perhaps the most problematic components owners have experienced.
+The electronic throttle bodies of the 2010 Ford Escape engines, both the 2.5-litre four-cylinder and 3.0-liter V6, are perhaps the owners of the most problematic component they have experienced.
 They lose power suddenly or stall while driving.
 The problem was so widespread that it led to two NHTSA investigations.

 These NHTSA investigations revealed an internal throttle body component on the Ford Escape engine could develop residue buildup that causes electrical connectivity issues, leading to reduced engine power.
 Ford extended the throttle body warranty coverage to 10 years of service or 150,000 miles from the vehicle purchase date.